Tesla posts net profit for fifth straight quarter

 The earnings were driven by a 44% increase in global deliveries for the quarter, which came as U.S. auto sales overall fell 9.7% from a year ago due to consumer fears about the economy hit hard by the pandemic.

-Shares of the Palo Alto, California, company rose 2.9% in extended trading Wednesday when its results were released after the markets closed.
-They are worth about five times what they were at the start the year, accounting for a split.
+Shares of the Palo Alto, California, company rose 3.6% in extended trading Wednesday.
+Its results were released just after the markets closed.
+Tesla’s shares are worth about five times what they were at the start the year, accounting for a split.

 The third-quarter profit was more than double the same period a year ago, when Tesla made $143 million.
 Its string of profitable quarters reversed years of losses.
 Through the first nine months of this year, Tesla has made $451 million and appears headed toward its first annual profit.